ksuchak1990/dxf2geo/README.md

 [![PyPI - Python Version](https://img.shields.io/pypi/pyversions/dxf2geo.svg)](https://pypi.org/project/dxf2geo)
 [![Tests](https://github.com/ksuchak1990/dxf2geo/actions/workflows/test.yml/badge.svg)](https://github.com/ksuchak1990/dxf2geo/actions/workflows/test.yml)

+> [!WARNING]
+> This package is in the early stages of development and should not be installed unless you are one of the developers.

 **dxf2geo** is a small Python package for converting CAD `.dxf` files into geospatial formats such as Shapefiles and GeoPackages, and for producing interactive visualisations of the extracted geometry.